chrisgrieser/shimmering-obsidian/README.md

 **`obackup`: Create a [backup] of your vault.**
 - Your whole vault will be compressed into a *zip* file and then moved to the location you specified in the workflow configuration (`backup_destination`).
 There will be a notification when the backup has been completed.
 - This command will respect the maximum number of backups you have set (`max_number_of_bkps`) to prevent taking up too much disk space.
-When the number is reached, every new backup cause the oldest backup to be deleted.
+When the number is reached, every new backup causes the oldest backup to be deleted.
 - The hidden folders `.obsidian` and `.trash` are included in the backup.
 - Advanced users: you can use the following AppleScript snippet to trigger a backup.
 This is useful to create automated backups via [launchd](https://launchd.info/), cron jobs, or [Keyboard Maestro](https://www.keyboardmaestro.com/main/).